BinomialLLC/basis_universal/README.md

 Supports adaptive deblocking when transcoding from larger block sizes; this can be disabled using a transcoder flag.

-One interesting use of XUASTC LDR which works with any of the 14 block sizes: the efficient distribution of texture content compressed to very low bitrates vs. older systems, resulting in game changing download time reductions.
+One interesting use of XUASTC LDR which works with any of the 14 block sizes: the efficient distribution of texture content compressed to very low bitrates vs. older systems, resulting in game-changing download time reductions.
 Using the larger XUASTC block sizes (beyond 6x6) with Weight Grid DCT and adaptive deblocking, **any developer can now distribute texture and image content destined for BC7 at .35-1.5 bpp**, and **cache the transcoded BC7 data on a modern Gen 4 or 5 (10+ GB/sec.)
 SSD**.

 XUASTC LDR supports the following ASTC configurations: L/LA/RGB/RGBA CEMs; base+scale or RGB/RGBA direct; base+offset CEMs; Blue Contraction encoding; 1–3 subsets; all partition patterns; and single- or dual-plane modes.
 Here is the [XUASTC LDR specification](https://github.com/BinomialLLC/basis_universal/wiki/XUASTC-LDR-Specification-v1.0).
 Also see the [ASTC and XUASTC LDR Usage Guide](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-and-XUASTC-LDR-Usage-Guide).

 Notes:
 - Mode #1 (ETC1S) has special support and optimizations for basic temporal supercompression ([texture video](https://github.com/BinomialLLC/basis_universal/wiki/Encoding-ETC1S-Texture-Video-Tips)).
-- Modes #3 (UASTC HDR 4x4) and #4 (RDO ASTC HDR 6x6), and #6 (ASTC LDR 4x4-12x12) output 100% standard or plain ASTC texture data (with or without RDO), like any other ASTC encoder.
+- Modes #3 (UASTC HDR 4x4) and #4 (RDO ASTC HDR 6x6), and #6 (ASTC LDR 4x4-12x12) output 100% standard ASTC texture data (with or without RDO), like any other ASTC encoder.
 The .KTX2 files are just plain textures.
 - The other modes (#1, #2, #5, #7) output compressed data in various custom supercompressed formats, which our transcoder library can convert in real-time to various GPU texture or pixel formats.
 - Modes #4 (ASTC HDR 6x6) and #5 (UASTC HDR 6x6) internally use the same unified ASTC HDR 6x6 encoder.
 - Modes #6 (ASTC LDR 4x4-12x12) and #7 (XUASTC LDR 4x4-12x12) internally use the same unified ASTC LDR ASTC encoder.